nathanganser/swiss-invoice-qr-code-api/README.md

 - `description` (string): An additional text field (to add additional information such a payment deadlines, payment conditions and more.
 The text will appear below the invoice items table.
 - `qr_reference` (string): To add a payment reference to the payment QR slip.
 Generally used to allow for an easy payment identification by accounting software.
 - `currency` (string): To select the currency of the invoice. `EUR` or `CHF`.
 Defaults to `CHF` if left empty.
+- `message` (string) Max 140 characters that you can add to the payment.
+Will be encoded in the QR code and passed with the payment.
+Usually used for payment references.

 ### Optional VAT Parameters